Gail G. Shapiro, MD FAAAAI Memorial Lectureship

 As Clinical Professor of Pediatrics, Shapiro trained medical students, residents, and allergy/immunology fellows.
 She trained and taught nationally and internationally, reaching over 60,000 pediatricians, through the American Academy of Pediatrics (AAP).
 Her research and teaching activities have improved the care for at least 25 million patients in the USA alone.

 Dr. Shapiro's Lectureship was established in 2018.
-The first Lecture in her name will be delivered at the 2019 AAAAI Annual Meeting in San Francisco.
+The first Lecture in her name was delivered at the 2019 AAAAI Annual Meeting in San Francisco.

 If you wish to honor Dr. Shapiro, please consider a gift to the AAAAI Foundation and Gail Shapiro, MD FAAAAI Memorial Lectureship Fund.
 A donation in any amount can be dedicated to this effort.
 The Shapiro Family will be notified of your gift, and your name will be listed as a donor to this fund in the Annual Report of the AAAAI Foundation.
 Your donation makes a difference.
 We appreciate your support and your commitment to our specialty.